You can directly impact the success of your dental implants!

 When is the right time to schedule my first post-op visit?

-Generally, Dr. Henninger schedules the first post-operative checkup 1-2 weeks after treatment.
-This allows enough time for the surgical site to heal and for him to identify any issues before they get out of hand.
+Patients should schedule their first post-operative checkup at our Vista office one to two weeks after treatment.
+This allows enough time for the surgical site to heal and for Dr. Henninger to identify any developing complications as a result of the procedure.